-Subject demographic variables (i.e., age, sex, race, and ethnicity) will be summarized by treatment group and overall using descriptive statistics for age, and using number and percentage of subjects for sex, race, and ethnicity.
+Subject demographic variables (ie, age, sex, race, and ethnicity) and baseline characteristics (body weight [in kg], height [in cm], body mass index [BMI; in kg/m2]) will be summarized by treatment group and overall using descriptive statistics for continuous variables, and using number and percentage of subjects for categorical variables.
 The summary of demographic data will be provided for the ITT Analysis Set.